Burnham-on-Crouch Lifeboat Station: History

-The very first lifeboat Susan Peacock (B-700), was temporarily placed at Burnham from the relief fleet, arriving on station on 1 October 1996.
+The first of the lifeboats constructed, Susan Peacock (B-700), was temporarily placed at Burnham from the relief fleet, arriving on station on 1 October 1996.
 On 14 February 1997, Burnham-on-Crouch would receive their permanent station boat, Brandy Hole (B-733).
 The lifeboat had been partly financed through the fundraising efforts of the Brandy Hole yacht club.
 This was soon followed on 12 May 1997, by the arrival of a new Inshore lifeboat, Ernest and Rose Chapman (D-519).

 A new floating boathouse for the lifeboat was constructed in 2002, completed in July 2002, at a cost of £73,364.